CIABoosting/Change-Patterns-Mapping/README.md

 <br/>

 # STEP 1
-Sample dataset can be find at `./dataset`, these files are used to store change-patterns which may later be used to boost the results.
+Sample dataset can be found at `./dataset`, these files are used to store change-patterns which may later be used to boost the results.

-Sample testdata can be find at `./testdata`, these files are used to do experiments.
+Sample testdata can be found at `./testdata`, these files are used to do experiments.

 **Notice: You'd better use the same file structure to store data if you want to do this experiment with ease.**